Code of Student Conduct

 - Suspension in Abeyance: The student shall receive a sanction that will temporarily separate them from all UMUC and USM sponsored activities, events, and/or services.
 The sanction, however, is held in abeyance until the expiration of the sanction period or if the accused is found responsible for continuing the behavior and/or circumstance that was found to have violated the Code of Conduct.
 In the event the accused is found to have continued the behavior or circumstance for which he or she was found responsible for violating the Code of Student Conduct, the suspension period shall become effective immediately.

 - Expulsion: The student is permanently separated from UMUC.
 Permanent notification will appear on the student's transcript.
 The student will also be barred from UMUC premises.
-(Expulsion requires approval by the Provost.)
+(Expulsion requires approval by the CAO or designee.)

-- Other sanctions: Other sanctions may be imposed instead of or in addition to those specified in Sections VII.A.1 through VII.A.5.
+- Other sanctions: Other sanctions may be imposed instead of or in addition to those specified in this Section.

 - Disciplinary Files and Records

-- The reporting of any violation of this Code will result in the development of a student's disciplinary file, which shall be nullified if the student is found innocent of the charges.
+- The reporting of any violation of this Code will result in the development of a student's disciplinary file, which shall be nullified if the student is found not responsible for the charges.
 The records of students found responsible for violating the Code of Conduct will be retained as permanent disciplinary records.